strickek/ReadWriteDlm2.jl/README.md

 `locale` defines the language of day (`E`, `e`) and month (`U`, `u`) names.

 If all data is numeric, the result will be a numeric array.
 In other cases a heterogeneous array of numbers, dates and strings is returned.
+To include parsing for Complex and Rational numbers, use `Any` as Type argument.
+Homogeneous arrays are possible for the Types Int, Float64, Bool, Complex, Rational, DateTime, Date and Time.

 ### Documentation For Base `readdlm()`
 More information about Base functionality and (keyword) arguments - which are also